 The Funding Value of Assets recognizes assumed investment return (line E3) fully each year.
 Differences between actual and assumed investment return (line E4) are phased-in over a closed 5-year period subject to a 20% corridor.
 The acceptable phase-in amount (Item G3) is the minimum of Items F7 and G2, if G2 is positive.
-If G2 is negative, the acceptable phase-in amount is the greater of Items F7 and G2.
+If G2 is negative, the acceptable phase-in amount is the greater of Items F7 and G2 (when this happens the Funding Value of Assets is set equal to the Market Value of Assets and smoothing restarts in the following year).